reactivego/ivg/README.md

 11. Create a rasterizer using "golang.org/x/image/vector" in directory `raster/vector`
 12. Create a rasterizer using "gioui.org/op/clip" in directory `raster/gio`
     - Special case for `GradientConfig`, selectively sample gradient only inside path bounds.
-14. Created examples in the `example` folder.
+14. Create examples in the `example` folder.
     - `actioninfo` generate an icon on the fly, render it and cache the result, [see below](#example-actioninfo).
     - `cowbell` exposes rendering differences between gio and vector rasterizer (click to switch rasterizer).
     - `favicon` exposes rendering difference between gio and vector rasterizer (click to switch rasterizer).